worthogdotorg/pandulce/README.md

 I could not have deployed this on an AWS EC2 instance without [this very well written blog post on Twilio](https://www.twilio.com/blog/deploy-flask-python-app-aws).

 For this calculator, simplicity was paramount even if the algebra required was sometimes not so simple (at least for me)!
 Somewhat embarrassingly, I could not have figured out the math without the help of [this terrific site](https://munchietamer.com/bread-math-sourdough-starter-and-dough-hydration/) which provided the needed formulas and helpful explanations.
 Hey, it's been awhile since I've done high school algebra.

-Thank you.
+![Too Old For This Shit](https://imgs.xkcd.com/comics/too_old_for_this_shit.png)

+Thanks to [XKCD](https://xkcd.com) for the awesome comic above.

 Gracias.
 Huzzahs!

-![Too Old For This Shit](https://imgs.xkcd.com/comics/too_old_for_this_shit.png)

 # About Me